Ed Koch: Early life

+World War II

-In 1943 he was drafted into the United States Army, where he served as an infantryman with the 104th Infantry Division, landing in Cherbourg, France, in September 1944.
+In 1943, Koch was drafted into the United States Army.
+Koch did his basic training at Camp Croft, South Carolina, in 1943 before entering the Army Specialized Training Program.
+He then joined the 104th Infantry Division.
+On 27 August 1944, he departed New York City, landing in Cherbourg, France, on 7 September 1944.
 He earned a European-African-Middle Eastern Campaign Medal with two campaign stars, a World War II Victory Medal, and the Combat Infantryman Badge for service in the European Theater of Operations.
 After V-E Day, because he could speak German, Koch was sent to Bavaria to help remove Nazi public officials from their jobs and find non-Nazis to take their place.
-He was honorably discharged with the rank of Sergeant in 1946.
+He was honorably discharged with the rank of sergeant in 1946.

+Post-World War II

 Koch returned to New York City to attend City College of New York, graduating in 1945, and New York University School of Law, receiving his law degree in 1948.
 Koch was a sole practitioner from 1949 to 1964, and a partner with Koch, Lankenau, Schwartz & Kovner from 1965 to 1968.
 A Democrat, he became active in New York City politics as a reformer and opponent of Carmine DeSapio and Tammany Hall.
 In 1962 Koch ran for office for the first time, unsuccessfully opposing incumbent William Passannante, a DeSapio ally, for the Democratic nomination for the State Assembly.

 In 1963, Koch defeated DeSapio for the position of Democratic Party leader for the district which included Greenwich Village, and Koch won again in a 1965 rematch.
 Koch served on the New York City Council from 1967 to 1969.